Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tran Van Hy and Mr. Tran Duy Tam at Tra Nhieu Traditional Craft Village.
 Photo: VINH LOC

 According to Mr. Tran Duy Tam - a member of the Tra Nhieu Traditional Craft Village Cooperative Group, with the aim of restoring local traditional crafts, from the end of 2024, he and a number of people have rented land to build the Tra Nhieu Traditional Craft Village area associated with tourism.
-It is expected that when completed and put into operation, the craft village area will be a place to demonstrate traditional crafts such as mat weaving, net weaving, bamboo weaving for souvenirs, basket weaving, rice paper making, incense making, cajuput oil refining...
-In which, basket weaving will be the soul of the tourist area combined with a basket boating tour in the Tra Nhieu coconut forest.
+It is expected that when completed and put into operation, the craft village area will be a place to perform traditional crafts such as mat weaving, net weaving, bamboo weaving for souvenirs, basket weaving, rice paper making, incense making, cajuput oil refining...
+In which, basket weaving will be the soul of the tourist area combined with basket boating tour in Tra Nhieu coconut forest.

 “After the tourism area is stable, we will call on and connect people to form cooperatives to create livelihoods and income for people through vocational demonstration activities.
 Visitors to the village will experience traditional occupations such as basket weaving, noodle making, wine making, fishing, etc., so people like Mr. Hy are very important, because it is not only a treasure trove of living knowledge about basket weaving but also associated with the culture of Tra Nhieu land as well as the river occupations of the village” – Mr. Tam shared.